 Procedures for admissions will be as described in the Local Authority’s admissions booklet.

-For further information about Admissions, please see our Admissions Policy.
+For further information on admissions, including in the event of oversubscription, please see page 6 of our Admissions Policy.

 When to apply